 Intermittent fasting is gaining in popularity, with many people utilising a “timed feeding window”.
-This way of intermittent fasting limits eating to an 4/6/8 – 10 hour period in the day, in order to achieve effective results.
-Many people chose to simply abstain from breakfast – limiting their morning intake to coffee or cup of tea – in order to achieve the often recommended 16 hours of fasting and 8 hours of eating.
-Some health experts recommend that a healthier way to do intermittent fasting is to skip dinner.
-This enables your body to avoid the spike in insulin – which naturally follows eating a meal – before bedtime.
-If you would like to find out about different intermittent fasting protocols you can read this article.
+This way of intermittent fasting limits eating to a 4/6/8 – 10 hour period in the day, in order to achieve effective results.
+Many people chose to simply abstain from breakfast – limiting their morning intake to black coffee or tea – in order to achieve the often recommended 16 hours of fasting and 8 hours of eating.
+Some health experts recommend that a healthier way to do intermittent fasting is to rather eat breakfast and then stop eating in the afternoon.
+Skipping dinner enables your body to avoid the spike in insulin – which naturally follows eating a meal – before bedtime.
+If you would like to find out about different intermittent fasting protocols you can read this article by Dr Sarah Ballantyne.

 The topic of intermittent fasting continues to be of scientific interest, with many more research results showing the positive effects of intermittent fasting on a cellular and genetic level.

 We have summarised the most important benefits of intermittent fasting relating to those living with osteoarthritis or any chronic inflammatory condition.

 The benefits of intermittent fasting relating to osteoarthritis and inflammation

 Due to the limited time window when eating is allowed, you should logically consume less calories.
 This reduced calorie intake can be quite significant, when considering that even a healthy breakfast or dinner may easily consist of 400-500 calories.
 Without changing anything else in your diet and physical activity, skipping breakfast or dinner alone can lead to an average weight loss of a pound per week.
 A pound of weight loss per week is generally the weekly weight loss recommendation, suggested by most dieticians and nutritionists.